HwWobbe/Wip-Main/README.md

       - this assumption should ease my initial use of RAG

 ### 2025-02-28:
+- the "3XtheSumOfLowers" (for shading still seems to work
+  - Can this be verified with existing documentation?
+    - if not: continue experiments
+    - if so: carryOn

 - open a final PR for this month and, ideally, merge it.